Catel/Catel.Docs/src/vnext/catel-mvvm/services/location-service.md

 # LocationService

-The *ILocationService* allows a developer to use GPS devices inside a view model.
+The `ILocationService` allows a developer to use GPS devices inside a view model.

+@alert important
 It is important that the service must be started and stopped to retrieve values
+@end

 ## Starting the service